mawilson1234/classify-random/README.md

 Clone this git repo and run the following to install the required (non-standard) dependencies:

   - `pip install hydra-core --upgrade`
-  - `pip3 install numpy tqdm omegaconf scipy scikit-learn`
+  - `pip install numpy tqdm omegaconf scipy scikit-learn`

 You can also use `conda env create -f environment.yaml` and `conda activate cls-ran`.